uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 {panel end}

 In the next section we’ll take a look at a variation of “Ziv-Lempel coding” creatively called “Lempel-Ziv-Welch coding”, which is often referred to as LZW to make things easier.
-LZW uses a dictionary-like structure based on key and value pairs - these are based on the metaphor of looking up a word (key) and its definition (value) in a dictionary, but in this case the key is a number, and the value is a phrase of text that it represents.
+LZW uses a dictionary-like structure based on key and value pairs &ndash; these are based on the metaphor of looking up a word (key) and its definition (value) in a dictionary, but in this case the key is a number, and the value is a phrase of text that it represents.
 The phrase might be as small as two characters, or could be a few words.
 The dictionary keeps track of phrases it has encountered and gradually adds new ones to the dictionary.